GuttermanA/mod2-final-project/README.md

 7. In browser, navigate to the url localhost:3000

 ## Adding More Questions
-1. Add choices of the same category in a CVS file
+1. Add choices of the same category in a CSV file
 2. Place in db/seeds directory
 3. Seed data
 ```